yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 :white_check_mark: 19.
 Why Do I Need To Use Keys In React Lists ?
-> - Keys help React `identify which items have changed, are added, or are removed`.
+> - Keys help React `identify which items have changed, are added, or are removed` then only update that part without updating whole Lists.
 > - React `doesn't automatically pass they key like a prop`.
 If you wanted to use the key for some computation, you would need to pass it as another prop, like the example below.
 ```
 const content = posts.map((post) =>